orcunor/ann_titanic/README.md

 # titanic-survival-prediction
 Could you survive if you were on the Titanic?

-Passenger Survival Prediction Using Multilayer Artificial Neural Networks and Titanic Data Set
+Passenger Survival Prediction Using Multilayer Artificial Neural Networks and Titanic Data Set (Machine Learning)